olgabovkun/AWS-examples-certification/lambda/create-function/cli/README.md

 # Create Lambda
-Here’s an example of how to create a simple AWS Lambda function using the AWS CLI.
+Here’s an example of how to create a simple AWS Lambda function using AWS CLI.
 The function will be written in Python and deployed from a local file.

 ## Init
 cd lambda/create-function/cli

 ## Create a Role for Lambda
-First, you need to create an IAM role with the appropriate permissions for your Lambda function.
+First, you need to create an IAM role with the appropriate permissions for Lambda function.
 ```sh
 aws iam create-role \
 --role-name lambda-execution-role \